|

 They may also arise as a result of the inheritance laws in France, when family members decide to sell in a completely transparent manner through an auction in order to avoid disputes.

 2.2.
-Judicial Auctions (Adjudications Judiciaires)
+Judicial Auctions

-These are auctions held in a Tribunal de grande instance where the public can bid only through the use of an avocat acting as intermediary.
+These are auctions held in a Tribunal de Grande Instance where the public can only bid through the use of an avocat acting as intermediary.

-They occur as a result of liquidation (saisie immobiliére) or sometimes arising from a contested inheritance.
+They occur as a result of liquidation (saisie immobilière), or sometimes arising from a contested inheritance.

-Next: Advertising of Auctions
+Next: Advertising

-The IFP Guides are published for general information only.
-Please visit our Disclaimer for full details.
+The Guides to France are published for general information only.